abdullahghn/it-inventory/README.md

 4. Add tests for new functionality
 5. Submit a pull request

+## 📄 License

+This project is licensed under the MIT License - see the LICENSE file for details.

-## 📞 Support
+## 🆘 Support

+For support and questions:
-For support, please open an issue in the GitHub repository or contact the development team.
+- Create an issue in the repository
+- Check the documentation
+- Review the audit logs for troubleshooting

+---

+**Built with ❤️ using modern web technologies**